mystyle2006/order-management-system-architecture/README.md

 ![OMS Bluescreen ](./OMS.drawio.png)

-**Northeast Shopping Platform**: Based on webhooks provided by Southeast Asian shopping platforms, order events are delivered to our internal servers.
+**Southeast Shopping Platform**: Based on webhooks provided by Southeast Asian shopping platforms, order events are delivered to our internal servers.

 **API Gateawy**: To prevent Lambda overload during webhook event spikes, we implemented traffic control to regulate the delivery rate.
 Additionally, by attaching ACM certificates, we automated HTTPS and TLS management, maximizing production efficiency.